aurimontem/phs/vim/exercise_1.md

   And burbled as it came!
 ```

 String substitution
 -------------------

 -   From normal mode, go into command mode by pressing `:`
--   Command: `s/s/r` to replace 's' with 'r'
+-   Command: `:s/x/y` to replace 'x' with 'y'
--   Command: `%s/s/r` to do it for every line in the file, for the first s in
+-   Command: `:%s/x/y` to do it for every line in the file, for the first x in
     the line
--   Command: `s/s/r/g` to do it for every 's' in this line
+-   Command: `:s/x/y/g` to do it for every 'x' in this line
--   Command: `s/s/r/gc` to do it globally for this line and ask for confirmation
+-   Command: `:s/x/y/gc` to do it globally for this line and ask for confirmation

 ```
 Replace this 'foo' but not this 'foo' with 'bar' using `:s/foo/bar` on this line